A food business is any organisation that sells food or drink.

-You must confirm your classification with your Environmental Health Officer (EHO) before proceeding any further with your application.
+You must confirm this classification with Council's Environmental Health Officer (EHO) on 9840 9450 before proceeding any further with your registration application.

 If you fall under class 4, you do not need to register your food business.
 However, you must submit to Council a Notification of a Food Premises (92 KB).
-Council may request further information to ensure you are not in a higher classification.
+We may request further information to ensure you are not in a higher classification.

 Setting up a Food Business / Altering a Food Business

-It is recommended that you submit plans for approval prior to any structural works or refurbishments commencing on any building or premises.
+It is recommended that you submit an application for pre-approval prior to any structural works or refurbishments commencing on any building or premises.